about Push to log your mobile and bluetooth network!

 Last but not least, the PushToLog-app shows the current langitude and latitude of your location.
 This data is provided by the Fused Location provider of Google and uses the GPS-sensor of your device and others means to minimize the draining of your battery.
 The coordinates are used to position your current location in the map showed by the app.
 Furthermore, the coordinates are also used to calculate the distance between the points in the map and the speed applied for reaching the next point of your moving.

 The PushToLog-app lets you monitor and log the strenght of your network while your are walking, driving.
 By pushing the START-button, the logging is immediately started.
 By touching the STOP-button, the logging is stopped.
 It can be saved as logfile on your device to show it some other time.
 When saving the file, you can add a tag to use it as reminder for selecting the file for showing.
 With the SHOW-button you can show any saved logfile.
 You have also the option to delete the file or rename the tag (which can be disabled by a setting).
-After that you select of logfile from the list of files presented, some statistical info is presented: the number of points, the diastance and optionally the average and maximum speed (in km/h).
+After that you select of logfile from the list of files presented, some statistical info is presented: the number of points, the distance and optionally the average and maximum speed (in km/h).
 An extra point (blue) is drawn in the map marking the highest speed.

 Auto-logging

 When your sensor is activated (see settings), the movement of your device is automatically detected by the PushToLog-app.
-If you have enabled additional information (see settings), the displayed time will flash when a movement is detected.
+If you have enabled extra information (see settings), the displayed time will flash when a movement is detected.

 By a long press of the START button, the auto-log will be started.
 Only when your device is moving, data will be logged (like the normal log function).
 When no movement is detected, the logging will be paused (the logging status message will stop flashing).
 As soon as you start moving, the logging will be resumed (the logging status message will flash again).